It's Rush Limbaugh, and this is the Excellence in Broadcasting Network.

 So now get them all out.

-Uh the that's the uh the the new Huckabee um position.
+That's the new Huckabee position.

-Americans for better immigration, another group that Beck runs, has rated Huckabee's record as poor.
+Americans for Better Immigration, another group that Beck runs, has rated Huckabee's record as poor.

-Uh as you know, Huckabee fought for tuition breaks for illegal alien college students.
+As you know, Huckabee fought for tuition breaks for illegal alien college students.

-He failed to complete uh an agreement to let state cops enforce federal immigration law and criticized enforcement efforts both at the federal and state level.
+He failed to complete an agreement to let state cops enforce federal immigration law and criticized enforcement efforts both at the federal and state level.

-But Beck said yesterday that Huckabee has made a number of key promises going forward, including to not grant illegal aliens long-term legal status, to reject the guaranteed right of return for those who go home voluntarily under his nine-point plan, and uh to not increase green cards as a way of allowing them to come back more quickly.
+But Beck said yesterday that Huckabee has made a number of key promises going forward, including to not grant illegal aliens long-term legal status, to reject a guaranteed right of return for those who go home voluntarily under his nine-point plan, and to not increase green cards as a way of allowing them to come back more quickly.

-Uh, you make of this uh whatever you want.
+You make of this whatever you want.

 How would you like it?